aagtn/kwickyMixer/README.md

 ## 🛠️ Installation

-To get started with KwickyMixer, follow these steps:
+To get started, follow these steps:

 1. **Clone the repository**: